Chemotherapy for secondary breast cancer

 - Can be prone to nosebleeds and other bleeding problems

 If you develop a temperature above 38°C or think that you have an infection, it is very important to contact the hospital immediately.
 You may need urgent treatment with antibiotics.
 Your doctor or chemotherapy nurse will give you an emergency number to phone if you need to.
-There is detailed information about the effect of chemotherapy on your blood cells in the main chemotherapy section.
+We have detailed information about the effect of chemotherapy on your blood cells.

 - Your general health